danielruijs/huggingface-transformers/rtdetrv2/README.md

 sh train.sh --config path/to/train/config.yaml
 ```

-Note that training is done with nohup, so the script will continue running even if you close the terminal.
+Note that training is done with nohup, so training will continue even if you close the terminal.
 The following flags can be passed to the training script:
-- `--clear`: remove logs and checkpoints from previous runs when starting training.
+- `--clear`: remove all logs and checkpoints from previous runs when starting training.
 - `--name`: name of the training run, used to create directories for logs and checkpoints.

 The best model from training is saved in the `output_dir` directory specified in the config file.
 The image processor is saved in the same directory along with the model to be used for inference.